scnerd/koehn_diaspora/README.md

 Diaspora with a minimum of system administration, and a minimum of knowledge of Unix, databases, web servers, etc.

-# To use this project:
+# To use this project

 1. Install Docker and (optionally) install Docker Compose.